bgamari/ghc-wiki-import/making-releases.md

-If any library that we maintain has been changed, then the new version should be uploaded to hackage.
+If any library that we maintain (other than bin-package-db and ghc-prim, which don't get uploadad) has been changed, then the new version should be uploaded to hackage.